jetblack777/ynab-roundup/README.md

-# YNAB RoundUp Savings & Invest
+# YNAB Round Up Savings & Invest

 **YNAB RoundUp Savings & Invest** is a Python tool designed to help you save or invest your spare change by rounding up your transactions in YNAB (You Need A Budget) to the nearest dollar.
 It calculates the difference between each transaction and the next dollar, allowing you to easily boost your savings or investments.